Vito Lopez: 2013 New York City Council election

 Lopez ran in the 2013 New York City Council elections to succeed Diana Reyna in the 34th district.
 He lost the Democratic primary to Antonio Reynoso.
-Lopez won 37% of the vote and Reynoso 49%.
+Lopez won 37% of the vote to Reynoso's 49%.

+Personal life

+Lopez had two children with his wife, Joan.
+At the time of Lopez's death, he was separated from his wife.

+Lopez was diagnosed with leukemia in 1993.
+In 2010, he was treated for a recurrence of cancer.
+He died of cancer on November 9, 2015 in Manhattan at the age of 74.